grumdrig/slog/pqvm.md

 Halt program execution.
 The machine stops running.
 Argument is ignored.

-### $2 jump
+### $2 `_jmp`

 Unconditional branch.
+Unconventionally, `_jmp`, along with `_br`, has different semantics in the immediate-addressed and stack-addressed forms.
+The awkward naming is meant to warn assmbly programmers away from directly using `_jmp` in favor of the `.jump` directive instead.

-PC takes on the value of argument.
+In the stack-addressed form PC takes on the value of argument.

 	PC = argument

-This is equivalent to

-	.stack argument
+whereas with immediate addressing, the argument is an offset from the current value of PC:

-	store PC
+	PC += argument

-which is, yes, 2 or 3 words rather than 1 or 3, but seems like a job for a macro, so maybe get rid of this.

 ### $B branch

 Branch if popped value is nonzero.
+That is to say, if the value removed from the top of the stack is not equial to zero, move program execution to the address supplied by the parameter.

+As with `_jmp`, semantics differ between the immediate and stack-addressed forms.
+It is less error-prone to use the `.branch` directive instead.

+When stack addressing is used, the pseudocode is:

 	if MEMORY[SP++] != 0 {
 		PC = argument
 	}

-If the value removed from the top of the stack is not equial to zero, move program execution the the address supplied by the parameter.
+whereas with immediate addressing, it is:

+	if MEMORY[SP++] != 0 {
+		PC += argument
+	}

 ### $1A assert